cooperreid-optimizely/feature-flag-scheduler/README.md

 ---

 ## Features To come:
-* Support for environments (right now, hardcoded to 'production')
 * Support for specifying rollout %
 * Support for relative timezones (requires UTC time currently)